SheepIsland/ComputersInChainSimpleApp/README.md

     2. Initially left_count = 0, right_count = 0

-    3. Client send 1 to left and right hosts.
+    3. Client sends 1 to left and right hosts.
        This way hosts learn about each other.

     3. Each server is waiting for a message from left,right.